AreteraAB/Foopipes.Examples/README.md

 # ContentAggregator examples #

-<./Ponty> - Job adverts to ElasticSearch.
+[a Ponty](Ponty/Readme.md) - Job adverts to ElasticSearch.
 Scale images and save to mounted volume.